 Here are my five tips to help keep your New Year’s Eve affordable and fun.

 1. Shop Your Closet

 See what you already have and repurpose the different components.
-If you’re a woman who doesn’t usually wear statement jewelry, borrow a statement necklace from a friend and make your outfit “pop!”
-Don’t be afraid of adding color or go for a simple and chic outfit in black.
+If you don’t usually wear statement jewelry, borrow a statement necklace from a friend and make your outfit pop.
+Don’t be afraid to add color or go for a simple and chic black outfit.
 Wear your hair differently and rock your makeup.